rodolfoms/rodolfoms/README.md

 13+ years of experience in all phases of the applications development process including architecture, design, development, test definition, integration and support.
 Highly skilled in applying prior knowledge and experience to quickly grasp and use new client specific software tools and environments, procedures and methods.
 Experienced in working in multicultural environments.
-Good communication and soft skills
+Good communication and soft skills.

 ## Skills and Experience
 * 🗄️ Databases: PL/SQL, Oracle, SQL Server, Postgres, Entity.